aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

     ![Screenshot of a completed Eventstream.](./images/complete-eventstream.png)

-## Exercise 4: Query real-time data in a KQL database
+## Task 4: Query real-time data in a KQL database

 Your eventstream continuously populates a table in your KQL database, enabling you to query the real-time data.